badersur/badersur.github.io/README.md

     - <del>Clean URLs (eg. bader-sur.appspot.com/ar/projects).</del> _Somehow,
      HTML pages can be served without the `.html` extension on GitHub Pages!
      Jekyll magic?!_
+    - Latest bits before pushing the source code to GitHub.

 - You may want to read my post: [Helpful resources and notes for Udacity's web development course][blog-notes] to learn about web development and GAE.